 - CONTACT US

-Delaware MAPS: Meaningful Access Participation & Supports-A Guide to High Quality Inclusion of Children with Disabilities for Families and their Communities is a guide to help parents as they seek support for their children with disabilities.
-This guide was developed in 2010 and may include some out of date phone numbers and websites.
+Delaware MAPS (Meaningful Access Participation & Supports) is a guide to help parents as they seek support for their children with disabilities.
+Since this guide was written in 2010, some phone numbers and websites may be outdated.

 The Individuals with Disabilities Education ACT (IDEA) is a federal law that ensures eligible children receive early intervention, special education, and related services.
 You can receive these services either through Delaware Child Development Watch (Part C) or Delaware Public School Districts (Part B).